All Episodes

 That didn't work out well.

-There was a report in Stars and Stripe about Lieutenant General Jeffrey Buchanan, U.S. Army North Commander, and Colonel Jim Marin, a 165th airlift wing commander, and how they were taking over command of the military portion of the rescue relief operations in Puerto Rico.
+In the middle of last week, I think it was Wednesday, there was a report in Stars and Stripe about Lieutenant General Jeffrey Buchanan, U.S. Army North Commander, and Colonel Jim Marin, 165th Airlift Wing Commander, and how they were taking over command of the military portion of the rescue relief operations in Puerto Rico.

 This was the middle of last week.

-Now remember the islands devastated, and the Pentagon had deployed literally 5,000 troops in the middle of all this.
+Now, remember, the island's devastated, and the Pentagon had deployed literally 5,000 troops in the middle of all this.

 That doesn't include FEMA people.